gabrielcsapo/docusaurus-plugin-matomo/README.md

-# plugin-piwik
+# docusaurus-plugin-matomo
-Docusaurus Plugin to work with piwik analytics
+Docusaurus Plugin to work with matomo analytics